1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“lysenko: Not tactless, but slanderous!
-The praesidium” (Medvedev and Lerner, p.
-217)

 “lysenko: At least, if not the meeting as a whole, does the prae¬
 sidium support Sakharov’s statement?
 You said you did not, but